Debjit Majumder: Mumbai City (loan)

 In July 2015 Majumder was drafted to play for Mumbai City FC in the 2015 Indian Super League.

 Atlético de Kolkata (loan)

 On 4 July 2016, Atlético de Kolkata confirmed that Debjit has signed on the dotted lines on loan from Mohun Bagan for third season of Hero ISL.

 ATK

 In July 2017, ATK has retained AIFF Goalkeeper of the year Debjit Majumder for 3 years.

 East Bengal

-In 2020, Debjit Majumder has signed for his former club East Bengal and will play in the 2020-'21 Hero Indian Super League.
+In 2020, Debjit Majumder has signed for his former club East Bengal and will play in the 2020–21 Indian Super League.

 Chennaiyin

-He was signed by Chennaiyin in 2021-22 ISL.
+He was signed by Chennaiyin in 2021–22 ISL.